Haunted Heart (film)

-Haunted Heart is un upcoming Spanish-Colombian thriller film directed by Fernando Trueba from a screenplay by Trueba and Rylend Grant which stars Matt Dillon and Aida Folch alongside Juan Pablo Urrego.
+Haunted Heart (Isla perdida), also known as The Island, is a 2024 thriller film directed by Fernando Trueba, written by Trueba and Rylend Grant, and starring Matt Dillon and Aida Folch alongside Juan Pablo Urrego.

 Plot

 Set in remote Greek island, the plot involves Spanish woman Alex entering to work in a seaside restaurant managed by American owner Max (himself with a dark and mysterious past).

 Cast

 Production

-The screenplay was penned by Fernando Trueba and Rylend Grant.
+The screenplay was written by Fernando Trueba and Rylend Grant.
 Trueba said that he took inspiration from Patricia Highsmith's novels and Alfred Hitchcock's films.
+He also said that if he had to classify the film, he would classify it under the "romantic suspense" label.
 The film is a Fernando Trueba PC, Atlantika Films, and Caracol Inc. production, with the participation of RTVE, Ekome Greece, Caracol Inc., Deloitte Spain and Film Constellation, and support from ICAA and the Madrid regional administration.
 Shooting locations included Greece.

 Release

-Distributed by BTeam Pictures, the film's theatrical release in Spain is tentatively expected for 2023.
+The film had its world premiere at the Atlàntida Mallorca Film Fest (AMFF) on 20 July 2024.
+Distributed by BTeam Pictures, the film was released theatrically in Spain on 23 August 2024.
+VMI Releasing acquired North-American distribution rights.

+Reception

+Jonathan Holland of ScreenDaily deemed the film to be "always watchable but very conventional, never providing anything new or unexpected".

+Javier Ocaña of El País wrote that "the result does not live up to the concept", with the film starting off "bad", improving a lot with the romance [between the two lead characters], an uneveness arising again when thriller fully takes over.

+Santiago Alverú of Cinemanía rated the film 3½ stars, considering that eventually "it is Aida Folch who holds everything together".

+Catherine Bray of The Guardian rated the film 2 out of 5 stars, writing that Trueba "gets most of the ingredients right – exotic location, good-looking leads, a few different narrative reveals up its sleeve – but flubs the execution, leaving his cast floundering".